• Skip to primary navigation

 Whether you’re having a sizzling veggie burger, marinated tofu, or even a dessert of grilled banana splits – the taste of fire takes everything up a notch.

 (Don’t have an outdoor grill?
 No problem!
-It’s equally easy to make this veggie fajitas recipe on a sheet pan in the oven, or on an indoor grill pan.)
+It’s equally easy to make this vegetable fajitas recipe on a sheet pan in the oven, or on an indoor grill pan.
+I give all three cooking options below!)

 For today’s recipe, I’m featuring asparagus, mushrooms, bell peppers, and onions.